silver-hornet/silver-hornet.github.io/_posts/2020-09-12-prototype-text-101-adventure.md

             }
         }

 Every frame, this for loop cycles through from 0 to the number corresponding with the length of `nextStates` array (each room has a serialized array containing all the different rooms the player can visit from there).
-For example, if the player hits 1 on their keyboard, that means they want to select option 1 in the room they’re in.
-Since all arrays start from 0, the room corresponding with option 1 will actually have an index of 0.
+For example, if the player hits 1 on their keyboard, that means they want to select choice 1 in the room they’re in.
+Since all arrays start from 0, the room corresponding with choice 1 will actually have an index of 0.
 So at some point during the for loop, when the index cycles back to 0, the player’s input of 1 will be evaluated as true in the if statement.

 Why?
 Because the `KeyCode` function will look for `Alpha1 + index`, which in this case will equal the number of the key the player pressed (1).
 Once the if statement is true, it will run the line of code loading the room that is positioned at 0 in the index.
 If the player actually hit 2 on their keyboard, this would load the room at position 1 in the array (since an array starts at 0, position 1 is the second position, which corresponds to the player’s choice of 2).

 ## What could have been improved?
 When creating a Canvas in Unity, an EventSystem is automatically created.
 An EventSystem is a separate game object  designed to handle input associated with interactive UI (eg. buttons).
 In this prototype, we’re not using that type of functionality, so the EventSystem can be deleted with no impact to the game.